CopyPasteHero/IBAN-Generator/iban-generator/README.md

 # IBAN Generator

-An open-source IBAN generator for testing purposes.
-Interface is in English.
+An open-source IBAN generator designed for testing purposes, focusing on usability and a clean interface.

 **Disclaimer:** Generated IBANs are mathematically valid according to the MOD-97 algorithm but **do not correspond to real bank accounts**.
 Use for testing purposes only.